tobyredd/chinglish/README.md

 NodeJS
 Socket.io

+The file structure is laid out with all the JS server related code in the Server folder, and all the Javascript partials, Angular controllers and factories in the public folder.

 On the User's Dashboard page, there is a table of characters for the user to memorize, as well as a leaderboard with the top 10 scores.
 ![dashboard](https://github.com/tobyredd/chinglish/raw/master/dashboard.png)